About plans

 Billing

-Once you’ve got a plan strategy along with a plan feature list, prices, and details, you’re ready to create plans them in Kinde.
+Once you’ve got a plan strategy along with a plan feature list, prices, and details, you’re ready to create plans in Kinde.

 All plans must belong to a plan group.
 When you create your first plan, it will be automatically added to the default group.
 A plan group can only contain either user plans or organization plans.
 When you create your first plan, we automatically create a group based on the plan type you select.